 Latin American Holiday Traditions: Celebrations & Cuisine

-American Holiday Traditions
+Latin American Holiday

-Latin American holiday traditions are a lively mix of cultural influences and religious observances, creating a colorful tapestry of festivities that bring communities together in celebration.
+Latin American holiday traditions are a lively mix of cultural influences and religious observances, creating a colorful tapestry of that bring communities together in celebration.

 Christmas Celebrations with a Twist

 Latin America knows how to throw a Christmas party!
-From Mexico to Argentina, each country has its own special way of celebrating the holiday season.
+From Mexico to Argentina, each country has its own way of celebrating the holiday season.

 • Noche de Rábanos: On December 23 in Oaxaca, Mexico, oversized radishes steal the show.
 Intricately carved into nativity scenes, folklore images, and even political caricatures, these radishes draw crowds.